gvdr/DotProductGraphs.jl/README.md

     - [ ] Partial: Just getting the min distances
     - [ ] Full: Obtaining rotation matrix
 - [ ] Elbow and principled method to choose dimensionality
+- [ ] Register package.
+- [ ] Think how to integrate with Graphs.jl and EcologicalNetworks.jl